Moving to Japan from the UK

 Types of housing in Japan

 Cities like Tokyo offer a range of unfurnished apartments and houses, however, furnished accommodation is more difficult to find.
 Most expats living in Japan live in apartments.
 Japanese dwellings are typically smaller than many foreigners are used to, with limited closet space and small kitchens.
-If accommodation does have a garden or yard, it will likely be very small.
-There is Western-Style housing in Japan, built in a combination of Japanese and Euro-American styles.
+If your accommodation does have a garden or yard, it will likely be very small.
+There is Western-style housing in Japan, built in a combination of Japanese and Euro-American styles.
 This more modern housing will be fully equipped with kitchen appliances and central heating.

 Houses: Houses in Japan are built to maximise ventilation, meaning they are light and airy.
 Insulation is not common, so street noise and weather are not kept out.
 To keep warm, space heaters are normally used.
 Houses in central cities like Tokyo rarely have outside space.